ovimasbul83/DEEP-LEARNING/README.md

 # DEEP-LEARNING
-Outcomes of my learning Deep Learning stored here
+Outcomes of my learning Deep Learning are stored here